Cowboy Bebop (2021 TV series): Critical response

 Critical response to the series was described as "mixed" (Note: Various sources describing the response as "mixed" or "divisive":) and "negative".
-(Note: Attributed to multiple references:) On review aggregator Rotten Tomatoes, the series has an approval rating of 46% based on 85 critics, with an average rating of 5.9/10.
+(Note: Attributed to multiple references:) On review aggregator Rotten Tomatoes, the series has an approval rating of 45% based on 87 critics.
 The website's critics consensus reads, "Maybe next time, Space Cowboy – this live-action Bebop has a fun enough crew to spend time with, but it disappointingly replaces the soulfulness of the source material with kitsch."
 According to Metacritic, which calculated an average score of 47 out of 100 from 28 reviews, the series received "mixed or average reviews".

 Total Films Bradley Russell gave the series four stars out of five, stating that the show is "overflowing with charm, personality, and style – becoming a worthy companion piece to the original series".
 Matt Kim of IGN felt that the show "whole-heartedly embraces its source material and succeeds more often than it fails."
 Rolling Stones Alan Sepinwall described the series as "a hangout show as much as it is a thriller, a space opera, and so on", ultimately giving it three-and-a-half stars out of five.
 Nina Metz of the Chicago Tribune felt that "if you're able to watch [the series] with eyes unencumbered by comparisons, it's a hoot".

 Many reviewers felt the series did not live up to the original series.
 Kambole Campbell of Empire gave Cowboy Bebop two stars out of five, declaring it "a hollow re-enactment" of the anime.
 Entertainment Weeklys Christian Holub described the series as "a lot less embarrassing" than previous live-action anime adaptations, while also noting that "it still doesn't quite live up to the power of the original series".
 Mike Hale of The New York Times also said the show can't live up to the original because of its "resolute ordinariness".
 Maureen Ryan of Vanity Fair however said that "This version of Cowboy Bebop, in many ways, improves on the original."